Kris-B/nanoGALLERY/README.md

 ### License

 nanoGALLERY is licensed under [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/).
-For personal, non-profit organizations, or open source projects, you may use nanoGALLERY for free.
+Only or personal, non-profit organizations, or open source projects, you may use nanoGALLERY for free.

 ### Requirements
 * Javascript must be enabled
-* jQuery
+* jQuery 1.7.1